Chen Anqi

-Chen Anqi (陈安琪 (Chén Ānqí); born 4 June 1993) is a Chinese footballer who currently plays for China League One side Kunshan FC.
+Chen Anqi (陈安琪 (Chén Ānqí); born 4 June 1993) is a Chinese footballer who currently plays for China League Two side Kunming City.

 Club career

 Chen Anqi started his professional football career in 2012 when he was promoted to China League One side Shenyang Dongjin's first team squad.
 He made nine league appearances in the 2013 season after Shenyang Dongjin were relegated to the China League Two.

 Chen joined Chinese Super League side Chongqing Lifan in the 2015 season.
 On 25 April 2018, he made his debut for the club in a 2–0 away win over Anhui Hefei Guiguan in the 2018 Chinese FA Cup.
 On 2 May 2018, Chen played in another FA Cup match against Dalian Yifang with a 1–0 home defeat.

 On 2 March 2019, Chen transferred to China League Two side Kunshan FC.